github-vet/rangeclosure-findings/README.md

 At the time of this writing, a Type II error would be reported whether `unsafe` uses the value of `x` inside the goroutine or not.

-Both of the errors reported above are traced inductively throughout the call graph.
+Both Type I and II errors reported above are traced inductively throughout the call graph.
 Roughly speaking, if a function `f` calls a function `g` which is marked as unsafe, then `f` is also considered unsafe.